reactive-python/reactpy/docs/source/guides/adding-interactivity/dangers-of-mutability/index.rst

 =====================

-While state can hold any type of value, you should be careful to avoid directly modifying objects that you declare as state with IDOM.
+While state can hold any type of value, you should be careful to avoid directly modifying objects that you declare as state with ReactPy.
 In other words, you must not :ref:`"mutate" <What is a Mutation>` values which are held as state.
 Rather, to change these values you should use new ones or create copies.